geology McAfee SECURE sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

 How Active is the Yellowstone Volcano?

 The Yellowstone Volcano Observatory closely monitors earthquake activity, ground deformation, streamflow and stream temperatures in the Yellowstone area.
 Occasional earthquake swarms occur, the ground surface changes elevation and streams change in both discharge amount and temperature.
-They have no evidence to suggest that a volcanic eruption of any size will happen at Yellowstone in the forseeable future.
+They have no evidence to suggest that a volcanic eruption of any size will happen at Yellowstone in the foreseeable future.

 When Was the Last Yellowstone Eruption?